-The Wheelabrator Baltimore waste-to-energy facility uses up to 2,250 tons of post-recycled everyday waste from Baltimore area homes and businesses as a local, sustainable fuel to generate as much as 65 MW of clean, renewable electricity for sale to the local utility — the equivalent of supplying the electrical needs of 40,290 Maryland homes as well as its own operations.
-The plant provides steam to the downtown heating loop — which serves more than 255 businesses including M&T Bank Stadium, home of the Baltimore Ravens — in addition to providing power to thousands of Baltimore-area homes, using local waste as fuel to create a local-energy ecosystem that recycles metals, provides power, reduces the need for landfill, and lowers CO2 emissions.
+The facility provides steam to the downtown heating loop — which serves more than 255 businesses including M&T Bank Stadium, home of the Baltimore Ravens — in addition to providing power to thousands of Baltimore-area homes, using local waste as fuel to create a local-energy ecosystem that recycles metals, provides power, reduces the need for landfill, and lowers CO2 emissions.

-A significant partner in the City of Baltimore’s revitalization for the past 30 years, Wheelabrator has helped the city reduce its carbon footprint while providing Tier 1 renewable energy to tens of thousands of Maryland homes and businesses.
-In addition, it has been a supporter and contributor to several green initiatives within the city, including its Cleaner Greener Campaign, as well as partnering with and engaging a number of city schools on environmental projects.
+As a significant partner in the City of Baltimore’s revitalization over 30 years, Wheelabrator has helped the city reduce its carbon footprint while providing Tier 1 renewable energy to tens of thousands of Maryland homes and businesses.
+In addition, it has been a supporter and contributor to several green initiatives within the city.

 Municipal Solid Waste